SacredSqueegee/MAE_211_CSM_Project/README.md

 ## Project Structure

 <details open>
-    <summary>Click this text to expand/hide directory tree with folder descriptions</summary>
+    <summary>Click this text to toggle directory tree visibility</summary>

     Old Parts/
         - Obsolete Solid Edge parts and assemblies that have been replaced in the final design.
 These have been